appworldng/uniformimages/README.md

 ```

 #### Custom Height
-You can also assign a custom height to the image if you so desire, (**however this only applies to the unim class, when used with other "unim classes like unim-squre, unim-circle and so on..." the custom height is overridden to acheive the geometric shapes**).
+You can also assign a custom height to the image if you so desire, (**however this only applies to the unim class, when used with other "unim classes like unim-square, unim-circle and so on..." the custom height is overridden to acheive the geometric shapes**).
 Here's a sample below...
 ```
 <!DOCTYPE html>
 <html>